RenWro/42Berlin_Born2BeRoot/README.md

 <h3>How does a virtual machine work ?
 And what its purpose?</h3>

 According to RedHat, a virtual machine (VM) is a computing environment that functions as an isolated system with its own CPU, memory, network interface, and storage, created from a pool of hardware resources.
-Software called a hypervisor isolates the necessary computing resources and enables the creation and management of VMs.
+Software called a hypervisor isolates the necessary computing resources and enables the creation and management of VMs.<br>

 The physical machine that runs the VMs is called the host machine, host computer, host operating system, or simply host.
 The many VMs that use its resources are guest machines, guest computers, guest operating systems, or simply guests.
-The hypervisor treats compute resources—like CPU, memory, and storage—as a pool of resources that can easily be relocated between existing guests or to new virtual machines.
+The hypervisor treats compute resources—like CPU, memory, and storage—as a pool of resources that can easily be relocated between existing guests or to new virtual machines.<br>

 VMs allow multiple different operating systems to run simultaneously on a single computer—like running a  Linux® distribution on a MacOS or Windows system.
-Each operating system runs in the same way an operating system or application normally would on the host hardware, so the end user experience emulated within the VM is nearly identical to a real-time operating system experience running on a physical machine.
+Each operating system runs in the same way an operating system or application normally would on the host hardware, so the end user experience emulated within the VM is nearly identical to a real-time operating system experience running on a physical machine. <br>

 <h3>Why did I choose Debian?</h3>